ZapoVerde/RoboSmith/docs/architecture/RoboSmith_spec.md

 ## 3. V1 Feature Specification

 This chapter details the specific features required for the V1 release.
-Each feature must be implemented according to the provided elaboration, ensuring it aligns with the core principles and architecture defined in the preceding chapters.
+Each feature must be implemented according to the provided elaboration, ensuring it aligns with the core principles and architecture defined in the preceding chapters, most notably the **"Principle of Apparent Simplicity."**

 ---